EricaLinaG/Emacsn/README.md

 These configurations usually do not have an install function either so on install we just run them like so.
 They download and install all their packages.
-We can check for errors, then `C-x C-c` so the `make` can continue.
+We can check for errors, then `C-x C-c` so that the `make` can continue.

+Their install command is usually this.
 ```make
     emacs --with-profile <profile-name>
 ```